 If you’re up on your history of the Nouvelle Aquitaine, you know this region has ties with English aristocracy stretching back centuries.
 It’s probably not too surprising, then, that Biarritz is home to the second oldest golf course on the European continent.

-Europe’s second oldest golf course, the Golf du Phare, isn’t the only course to gold in Biarritz either.
+Europe’s second oldest golf course, the Golf du Phare, isn’t the only course to go to in Biarritz either.
 For a country not exactly associated with golf, there’s an astounding 16 golf courses within a 50-mile radius of Biarritz.
 All of the excellent greens combined with the year round mild weather make Biarritz one of the major golf destinations of the world.

 Admittedly I haven’t tagged along on Tim’s golf outings, well…ever.
 But once upon a time before we moved to Bordeaux, we did live on the sixth hole of the Westin Golf Club when we lived in Scottsdale, Arizona.
 I’ve seen some beautiful golf courses like the Royal West Norfolk Golf Club where Prince William and Prince Harry regularly tee off, and the Golf d’Ilbarritz ranks up there as one of the prettiest.
 Set overlooking the ocean, it’s a nine-hole course with a driving range and a restaurant with one of the most superb views over the Cote des Basques.